saramcallister/Kangaroo/README.md

 ## Kangaroo Flash Experiments

-Kangaroo's full on-flash implementation and the Log-structured code evaluated in the paper exist at https://github.com/saramcallister/CacheLib.
+Kangaroo's full on-flash implementation and the Log-structured code evaluated in the paper exist at https://github.com/saramcallister/CacheLib (Note: this repository will become public when Facebook's CacheLib repository becomes public).

-To look at the code:
+To look at the Kangaroo code:
 ```
 git clone https://github.com/saramcallister/CacheLib.git
 git checkout artifact-eval-kangaroo # for Kangaroo and SA code
 git checkout artifact-eval-log-only # for LS code, need to be on this branch to run this comparison
 ```
+The Kangaroo flash cache code is mostly contained in `cachelib/navy/kangaroo`.

 To build the code: